-Ugly ads can have the reverse affect on your business.
+Ugly ads can have the reverse effect on your business.

 Instead of attracting people, your ugly ad will repel people.
 Instead of the 2 to 3 seconds a potential customer may spend looking at an ad, your ugly ad will cause them to turn the page.